4rDaria/reportportal-launches/README.md

 ### Set environment variable
 set env in PropertyReader file (private static final String environment) as "web" or "local"

+### Generate tests data
+using credentials you need to Generate test data via reportportal ui interface (using api or ui menu)

 ### Run the tests
 To run all test:
 mvn clean test